Shenkman Lecture Series

 The MFA students in the School of Fine Art and Music at the University of Guelph are pleased to welcome the public to their annual Open Studios.

 Open Studios offers visitors a rare inside look at the development of new work within the hothouse environment of an art program.
 The public is invited to preview work in progress and chat with the artists in the informal environment of the studios.

 On Wednesday, March 20 from 3:00 - 5:00 pm and again from 7:00 - 9:00 pm, visitors are invited to drop by the studios of graduate students.
-This event is scheduled in conjunction with the Shenkman Lecture in Contemporary Art, presented at 6:00pm in War Memorial Hall by American cultural critic and fiction writer, Dave Hickey.
+This event is scheduled in conjunction with the Shenkman Lecture in Contemporary Art, presented at 6:00pm in War Memorial Hall by American art & cultural critic, Dave Hickey.

 Open Studios 2013 features work by graduate candidates:

 Click here to view the 2013 MFA Open Studios Brochure.